-The electronic (GRADS) application MUST be completed by the deadline to be considered on-time.
+The electronic (GRADS) application MUST be completed and submitted by the deadline to be considered on-time.
 However, you may have as much as one week after the deadline for transcripts and letters of recommendation to be received.
 Incomplete applications will NOT be forwarded to the Admissions Committee for review.

 Application fees are non-refundable.

 Please see the information on the Application Information page.